 Our eternal reward will be like a treasure.
 In some respects, it will be like inheriting a kingdom.
 In some way, it will be like being given all our master’s possessions.
 It will be similar to having a vineyard to take care of on behalf of the master.
 It will be like having responsibility over cities.
 It will be like a wedding banquet when we share in our master’s happiness.
 It is like all of these things, and much more.

 Our spiritual blessings will be far better than the physical things we know in this life.
 Our eternity in God’s presence will be much more glorious and joyful than physical rewards.
 All physical things, no matter how beautiful, enjoyable or valuable, are only weak shadows of infinitely better heavenly rewards.

 Eternal joy with God

-David put it this way: "You will fill me with joy in your presence, with eternal pleasures at your right hand" (Psalm 16:11).
-John described it as a time when "there will be no more death or mourning or crying or pain" (Revelation 20:4).
+The Psalmist put it this way: “You will fill me with joy in your presence, with eternal pleasures at your right hand” (Psalm 16:11).
+John described it as a time when “there will be no more death or mourning or crying or pain” (Revelation 21:4).
 Everyone will be fully happy.
-There will be no dissatisfaction of any kind.
+There will be no dissatisfaction.
 No one will be able to think of even a tiny way in which things could be better.
 We will have reached the purpose for which God has made us.

 Isaiah described some of this joy when he predicted a nation returning to its land: “The ransomed of the Lord will return.
 They will enter Zion with singing; everlasting joy will crown their heads.
 Gladness and joy will overtake them, and sorrow and sighing will flee away” (Isaiah 35:10).
 We will be in the presence of God, and we will be happier than we have ever been.
 This is what Christianity has traditionally tried to convey by the concept of “going to heaven.”